jon-gomezz/remote-water-pumping-monitoring/docs/en/architecture.md

 Some relevant limitations are:

-* the system is designed for monitoring, not for high-speed control loops
+* The system is designed for monitoring, not for high-speed control loops
-* dependence on TTN introduces reliance on an external public network service in the pilot architecture
+* Dependence on TTN introduces reliance on an external public network service in the pilot architecture
 * Node-RED is flexible, but it is not the same as a hardened enterprise SCADA stack
-* cybersecurity hardening can be expanded significantly in future iterations
+* Cybersecurity hardening can be expanded significantly in future iterations

 Mentioning these limits improves the credibility of the portfolio because it shows engineering judgment rather than overselling the solution.